-A limited life threat from flooding from a dam failure of the Scott and Cape Horn Dams exists.
-These two dams are the basis for a water transfer project, known as the Potter Valley Project which is owned by Pacific Gas & Electric.
-A diversion tunnel and a large power generating facility are located on the Ell River just north of Potter Valley.
-The failure of one or all of these facilities could cause flooding along the Ell River.
+The threat of flooding from a dam failure exists for the Potter Valley area.
+Known as the Potter Valley Project, Pacific Gas & Electric has two dams (Scott and Cape Horn), a diversion tunnel, and a large power generating facility located on the Ell River just north of Potter Valley.
+The failure of one or all of these facilities could cause flooding along the Ell River as it transitions through Potter Valley.
 The County Office of Emergency Services and the Potter Valley Fire Department are in possession of an Emergency Action Plan detailing actions to be taken should a problem arise.